Who is my servicer? Is my servicer the same as my lender or investor?

 How does a Short Sale work?

 In a Short Sale, the homeowner sells the property for less than the full amount due on the mortgage.
-When a homeowner qualifies for the Short Sale (such as HAFA), the servicer approves the Short Sale terms before listing the home, and then accepts the payoff as full satisfaction of the mortgage.
+When a homeowner qualifies for the Short Sale, the servicer approves the Short Sale terms before listing the home, and then accepts the payoff as full satisfaction of the mortgage.

 How does a Deed-in-Lieu of Foreclosure work?

-With the Deed-in-Lieu of Foreclosure, the homeowner voluntarily transfers ownership of the property to the servicer in full satisfaction of the total amount due.
+With the Deed-in-Lieu of Foreclosure, the homeowner voluntarily transfers ownership of the property to the servicer in lieu of foreclosure.
 The servicer may require that the homeowner list and market the property before they agree to a deed-in-lieu arrangement.
 In order for the Deed-in-Lieu of Foreclosure to work, the homeowner must provide a marketable title, free and clear of other mortgages, liens, or other encumbrances.